cloudmatrix/signedimp/README.txt

 verify the Python executable itself but not the code that is dynamically loaded at runtime.

-It will mostly be useful for frozen Python applications, or other sitautions where code is not expected to change.
+It will mostly be useful for frozen Python applications, or other situations where code is not expected to change.
 It will be almost useless with a standard Python interpreter.